Click a topic to learn more about the following birth control side effects:

 Further, numerous studies show increased risk of cancer and increased risk of blood clots resulting from the use of hormonal contraceptives.

-Thousands of lawsuits have been filed in recent years against manufacturers of various birth control pills for serious health complications suffered:
+Thousands of lawsuits have been filed in recent years against manufacturers of various birth control pills for serious health complications suffered, including:

 - Heart attack

 - Deep vein thrombosis (blood clots in legs)

 - Pulmonary embolism (blockages in the lungs)

 Likewise, thousands of women have filed claims against the manufacturers of the Mirena® IUD (intrauterine devices) for serious side effects.
 In general, IUDs increase risk of:

 - Abnormal bleeding

 - Displacement of the device, which can lead to serious complications.

 Hundreds of women have also reported adverse reactions to the Essure® sterilization procedure, with at least 91 women having to undergo a hysterectomy as a result of damages.
 Users of the copper IUD Paragard® have reported symptoms of copper toxicity.

 To learn more about birth control side effects, see the articles below.